Chakrapani (director)

-Aluru Venkata Subbarao (5 August 1908 – 24 September 1975), popularly known by his pen name Chakrapani, was an Indian screenwriter, film producer, studio owner, and director in Telugu cinema.
+Aluri Venkata Subbarao (5 August 1908 – 24 September 1975), popularly known by his pen name Chakrapani, was an Indian screenwriter, film producer, studio owner, and director in Telugu cinema.
 He received two Filmfare Awards and was notable for his association with Vijaya Vauhini Studios, one of Asia's largest studios at the time.
 Chakrapani was also a partner at Vijaya Productions alongside B. Nagi Reddi and co-founded Chandamama, the children's magazine.

 Early life

-Chakrapani was born in Ithanagar village near Tenali, Guntur in present-day Andhra Pradesh, into a middle-class agricultural family.
+Chakrapani was born in Ithanagar village near Tenali, Guntur in present-day Andhra Pradesh, into a Kamma middle-class agricultural family.
 He initially studied Hindi under the tutelage of the well-known author Vraj Nandan Sharma and later taught himself Tamil, Sanskrit, and English, mastering all three languages.

 Literary career

 In 1932, Chakrapani contracted tuberculosis and was admitted to the Madanapalle sanatorium for treatment.
 During his stay, he reportedly learned to read and write Bengali in just three months from a fellow patient.
 This skill led him to translate many Bengali literary works into Telugu, including Sarat Chandra Chatterji's Devdas, which he translated as Devadasu in 1933.
 His translations of Bengali novels became immensely popular among Telugu readers.